 Third party personal injury insurance

 If you have a car or multiple cars for your business, third party personal injury insurance, also known as Compulsory Third Party (CTP) insurance, is compulsory by law.
 Specific arrangements for CTP insurance vary according to your location.
 In most cases CTP is purchased directly from the insurer.
-QBE provides CTP for business in New South Wales and Queensland.
+QBE provides CTP for business in New South Wales, South Australia and Queensland.

 Talk to an expert broker